 Oak is an incredibly versatile material that offers both durability and a distinctive, tasteful look.
-If you want the rich colour and texture of real oak in your home, and are looking for some inspiration in terms of how to incorporate it, here are just five of the ways oak can be used as a fantastic feature:
+Want the rich colour and texture of real oak in your home?
+Looking for some inspiration in terms of how to incorporate it?
+Here are just five of the ways oak can be used as a fantastic feature:

-If you love the look and feel of a real wooden floor, then this can be one of the simplest ways to really get the most from the stunning colour and classy appearance of natural oak.
-You can consider reclaimed oak flooring if you want to do a period renovation, or simply bring some materials with some history of their own into your home.
+If you love the look and feel of a real wooden floor, this can be one of the simplest ways to get the most from natural oak.
+You can consider reclaimed oak flooring if you want to do a period renovation, or simply bring materials with some history of their own into your home.
 Reclaimed oak can also be more affordable than you might think!

 Oak beams can really add some charm to most styles of property, and can also be used in some interesting ways to visually divide up large open plan rooms, and as a base for beautiful spotlights and other lighting features.
 The kind of beam arrangements you consider really depends on the period and layout of your home, but whether you want to replace structural oak beams, add some air dried oak beams or even just use some reclaimed oak beams to create a period effect where structural beams aren’t actually needed, there are lots of things you can do.

-These are just five ways you can easily make oak a big feature in the look and feel of your house, and whether you use oak as an accent or a major material in your interior design, you’re sure to love the results!
+These are just five ways you can easily make oak a big feature in your house.
+Whether you use oak as an accent or a major material, you’re sure to love the results!